NgbatzYT/GorillaTag-Modding-Guide/docs/user-guide/pc/beginners-guide.md

 3. Run Gorilla Tag once to complete installation.

 !> This step (4) is required otherwise mods will not work!
+MMM does do this for you.

 4. Go to your config folder `BepInEx/config`, which is located in your Gorilla Tag install folder.
 Then open `BepInEx.cfg` in notepad and find the line `HideManagerGameObject = false` and change it to true.